-The following locality allowances compensate employees appointed to remote localities for the following factors:
+Locality allowances compensate employees appointed to remote localities for the following factors:

 - 1. adverse environment; - 2. abnormal depreciation of motor vehicles; - 3. increased costs of living arising from country service, and some aspects of isolation; and - 4. the cost of travelling from distant localities to Adelaide for recreation leave.